hynoor/NFV/README.md

 > param container    : a variable used for maintaining existing data pattern and data pattern built by current method
 > param pattern_func : function object used for building data pattern
 > param *args        : the array arguments passed for pattern builder function
-> param bits         : the keywords arguments passed for pattern builder function
+> param **kwargs     : the keywords arguments passed for pattern builder function
 > return             : value of the data pattern just built and compounded
 > """
 > ```